I'm Tom Biggins,

 I hold a BA in Economics from Amherst College, where I learned as much from my classmates and roommates (some of who, I have the good fortune to be collaborating with today) as from my professors (especially Professor Daniel Barbezat, Economics, who was so effective at expanding the capabilities of his students; teaching them ‘how to think’ and not ‘what to think’).

 After school, I fell in love with and married the girl next door (or more accurately, around the corner).
 It was a little over 17 years between our first meeting and first date.
 Gretchen has blessed me with more love than a man deserves, along with eight vibrant children, one of whom was only with us in this world for one special day (an event of many blessings; ask me about it someday).

 We had such positive experiences at our hometown schools that we decided to move back, rinse, and repeat with our own children.
 I’m forever grateful to the outstanding teachers and superb role-models I knew there; Marjorie Hilton, Chet Delani, Dan Conti, Matt King, John Ritchie, and Tom Lopez, amongst many others.

 An enthusiastic Catholic, I am thankful for the blessings of faith, reason, forgiveness, and salvation.
-I am privileged to serve on the Finance Council of Ascension Parish in Sudbury/Maynard, MA and Lumen Verum Academy, the Archdiocese of Boston's newest Catholic school.
+I am privileged to serve on the Finance Council of Ascension Parish in Sudbury/Maynard, MA and the Board of Lumen Verum Academy, the Archdiocese of Boston's newest Catholic school.

 Among other things I enjoy: wrestling toddlers, riding tractors, playing and working, praying and building.